 Tickr X is the most advanced of Wahoo’s three heart rate training chest straps.
-The device measures heart rate, calorie burn, running form metrics, indoor run and spin cadence with the Wahoo Run/Fit app.
+In addition to heart rate, the device measures calorie burn, running form metrics, indoor run, spin cadence and counts reps during strength training.

-Its internal memory can store up to 16 hours of heart rate data, allowing you to leave your smartphone behind and sync later.
-The tracker is compatible with over 50 smartphone apps including Nike+ Running, MapMyFitness, Runkeeper, Strava, Apple Health, and Cyclemeter/Runmeter.
+Its internal memory can store up to 16 hours of heart rate data allowing you to leave your smartphone behind and sync later.
+The tracker is compatible with over 50 third-party apps including Nike+ Running, MapMyFitness, Runkeeper, Strava, Apple Health, and Cyclemeter/Runmeter.

 Both ANT+ and Bluetooth 4.0 capabilities allow the Tickr X to connect to GPS watches, iPhones and Android devices.
 You can also link the strap directly to the Apple Watch to get heart rate data in the Workout app.

 “Wrist based monitors can accurately track resting heart rate, but when it comes to vigorous activity, wrist based monitors have a more difficult time keeping up,” President of MyZone told us.